sviktam1/draves-ai-jekyll/_features/pioneering.md

   human artists, and AI to generate infinite abstract animations.
 </p>
 <p>
-  He performed live as a VJ at numerous underground dance parites in SF with his own audio-reactive software, and was the first VJ to project at the Burning Man festival in 1999.
+  He performed live as a VJ at underground dance parties in SF with his own audio-reactive synthesizer, and was the first VJ to project at the Burning Man festival in 1999.
+His clients ranged from Skrillex to the Adler Planetarium.
 </p>